 Visible Corrosion

 If you see visible signs of corrosion, like flaking, rust spots, or discoloration, the situation is urgent.
-This means that corrosion is affecting the entire pipes, which can weaken their structural integrity and might mean that they can burst at any moment.
+This means that corrosion is affecting the entire pipes, which can weaken their structural integrity and burst at any moment.
 You have to replace these pipes before it’s too late.
 If you see any signs of corrosion in your water or pipes, inspect the whole system to make sure nothing is in critical condition.

 Water Damage and Mold

-If you see unexpected mold in your home, you should always investigate.
-It may be that there are issues with air quality and humidity that could be improved by, for instance, investing in a dehumidifier or improving your ventilation.
+If you see mold in your home, you should always investigate the cause.
+It may be that there are issues with air quality and humidity that could be improved by investing in a dehumidifier or improving your ventilation.
 However, if there’s also water damage or thorough dampness, it can typically be traced back to leaky plumbing.
 Leaky pipes behind walls and beneath floors can cause mold and water damage to spread rapidly.
 Inspect beneath the surface when you see mold to ensure the damage isn’t more extensive inside your walls or ceiling.

-If you see a sudden or inconsistent rise in your water bills and it can’t be easily explained by higher water usage in the home, then it’s likely that there are hidden issues that require your attention.
+If you see a sudden or inconsistent rise in your water bills that can’t be easily explained by higher water usage in the home, then it’s likely that there are hidden issues that require your attention.
+Talk to your water company first to double-check there are no irregularities on your bill.
+A service like American Water should easily be able to identify this, even if you can’t.
+After that, it’s time to check on the pipes.
 These could be leaks that you have to fix or find.
 Or, it could be inefficiencies in the plumbing that cause you to use more water than necessary, such as high water pressure.

 Old Fixtures and Appliances

-It’s not just the pipes that are worth upgrading after a while.
-You should also look at your fixtures and appliances, from your faucets to your toilets to your water heater, to ensure they work efficiently.
+It’s not just the pipes that are worth upgrading.
+You should also look at your fixtures and appliances, like faucets, toilets, and water heaters, to ensure they work efficiently.
 Older plumbing fixtures are more likely to fail.
-And, even when working well, they are unlikely to comply with modern water-saving standards.
-It’s worth taking the time to upgrade these fixtures so you can see reduced water bills and a more efficient experience throughout the home.
+And, even when they work well, they are unlikely to comply with modern water-saving standards.
+It’s worth taking the time to upgrade these fixtures for a lower water bill and a more efficient experience throughout the home.

 Recap: Signs you need to upgrade your plumbing

-The longer you wait, the more expensive the damage will likely be to repair.
+The longer you wait, the more expensive the plumbing damage will likely be to repair.
 Act quickly when you spot any signs you need to upgrade your plumbing.
-Call a professional for an expert opinion, and get a couple of quotes on how much the work will be.
+Call a professional for an expert opinion, and get a couple of quotes on how much the work will cost.